lidofinance/lido-python/README.md

 # Deprecation Notice:

-This SDK is deprecated in favor of the new [lido-python-sdk](https://github.com/lidofinance/lido-python) lib.
+This SDK is deprecated in favor of the new [lido-python-sdk](https://github.com/lidofinance/lido-python-sdk) lib.
-The new library uses [blst](https://github.com/supranational/blst), which greatly speeds up the verification.
+The new library uses [blst](https://github.com/supranational/blst), which greatly speeds up key verification.

 ## Lido